Hopping Mappy: Reception

 In Japan, Game Machine listed Hopping Mappy as being the 13th most-popular arcade game of April 1986.

+Release

+Hopping Mappy was re-released as Arcade Archives for the Nintendo Switch on January 20, 2022.

 Legacy

 The game is included in the arcade compilation title Pac-Man's Pixel Bash.
 A theme based on the game, was released as free DLC for Pac-Man 99 post-launch, featuring visuals and sound from the game.